ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 .. _`Using variables with Jinja2`: https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#using-variables-with-jinja2

-Ascender requires valid syntax in order to retrieve the correct data to display the messages.
+climber requires valid syntax in order to retrieve the correct data to display the messages.
 For a list of supported attributes and the proper syntax construction, refer to the :ref:`ir_notifications_reference` section of this guide.

 If you create a notification template that uses invalid syntax or references unusable fields, an error message displays indicating the nature of the error.
 If you delete a notification’s custom message, the default message is shown in its place.